 This bill introduces new provisions to South Dakota's liquor laws, specifically allowing individuals not licensed under chapter 35-4 to sell vintage distilled spirits to on-sale licensees.
 The legislation defines "vintage distilled spirit" as a distilled spirit that has not been distributed in the state for at least five years and permits sales of up to twenty-four liters per on-sale licensee annually.
 Sales must occur in person at the licensed premises of the on-sale licensee.

-Additionally, the bill mandates that upon purchasing a vintage distilled spirit, the on-sale licensee must label the product clearly as "Vintage Distilled Spirit."
-Before selling the vintage spirits to consumers, the on-sale licensee is required to notify the Department of Revenue with specific details about the purchase, including the seller's information and the quantity of spirits acquired.
+Additionally, the bill mandates that upon purchasing a vintage distilled spirit, the on-sale licensee must label the product clearly as "Vintage Distilled Spirit" and notify the Department of Revenue with specific details about the purchase.
+This includes information about the seller, the brand and quantity of spirits purchased, and prior purchases from the same seller.
 Furthermore, the on-sale licensee is restricted to selling these vintage spirits only for consumption on their licensed premises.